ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#datetime">DateTime</a></td>
 <td>

-The date and time that the user account last logged into a PDT session.
+The date and time that the user account last logged into a session.

 </td>
 </tr>